Hubble selection of the weak scale from QCD quantum critical point: Abstract

 \section{Abstract}

-If the strange quark were lighter, QCD phase transition could have been first order.
-This implies that QCD may have quantum critical points as the Higgs vev $v_h$ is varied from its Standard Model value.
-We show that inflationary quantum evolution of $v_h$ with the relaxion can drive our universe toward those critical points, realizing the weak scale close to the observed value while explaining its closeness to $\LQCD$.
-We first explore quantum critical points of $N_f=3$ QCD, parameterized by $v_h$ at $T=0$, and present a basic model for the weak scale.
-It results in a sharply localized probability distribution of the weak scale, which is critical not to the crossover at zero but to the quantum transition at ${\sim}\Lambda_{\rm QCD}$.
+There is growing evidence that the small weak scale may be related to self-organized criticality.
+In this regard, we note that if the strange quark were lighter, the QCD phase transition could have been first order, possibly exhibiting quantum critical points at zero temperature as a function of the Higgs vacuum expectation value $v_h$ smaller than (but near) the weak scale.
+We show that these quantum critical points allow a dynamical selection of the observed weak scale, via quantum-dominated stochastic evolutions of the value of $v_h$ during eternal inflation.
+Although the values of $v_h$ in different Hubble patches are described by a probability distribution in the multiverse, inflationary quantum dynamics ensures that the peak of the distribution evolves toward critical points (self-organized criticality), driven mainly by the largest Hubble expansion rate there -- the Hubble selection of the universe.
+To this end, we first explore the quantum critical points of the three-flavor QCD linear sigma model, parametrized by $v_h$ at zero temperature, and we present a relaxion model for the weak scale.
+Among the patches that have reached reheating, it results in a sharp probability distribution of $v_h$ near the observed weak scale, which is critical not to the crossover at $v_h=0$ but to the sharp transition at ${\sim}\Lambda_{\rm QCD}$.